-Adult patients with clinically and radiologically documented nosocomial pneumonia were enrolled in a randomized, multi-center double-blind trial.
-Patients were treated for 7 to 21 days.
-One group received linezoid I.V. injection 600 mg every 12 hours, and the other group received vancomycin 1 g every 12 hours intravenously.
-Both groups received concomitant aztreonam (1 to 2 g every 8 hours intravenously), which could be continued if clinically indicated.
-There were 203 linezolid-treated and 193 vancomycir treated patients enrolled in the study.
-One hundred twenty-two (60%) linezolid-treated patients and 103 (53%) vancomycin-treated patients were clinically evaluable.
-The cure rates in clinically evaluable patients were 57% for linezolid-treated patients and 60% for vancomycin-treated patients.
-The cure rates in clinically evaluable patients with ventilator-associated pneumonia were 47% for Inezolid-treated patients and 40% for vancomycin-treated patients.
+Target organs of linezolid toxicity were similar in juvenile and adult rats and dogs.
+Dose- and time-dependent myelosuppression, as evidenced by bone marrow hypocellularity/decreased hematopoiesis, decreased extramedullary hematopoiesis in spleen and liver, and decreased levels of circulating erythrocytes, leukocytes, and platelets have been seen in animal studies.
+Lymphoid depletion occurred in thymus, lymph nodes, and spleen.
+Generally, the lymphoid findings were associated with anorexia, weight loss, and suppression of body weight gain, which may have contributed to the observed effects.
+In rats administered linezolid orally for 6 months, non-reversible, minimal to mild axonal degeneration of sciatic nerves was observed at 80 mg/kg/day; minimal degeneration of the sciatic nerve was also observed in 1 male at this dose level at a 3-month interim necropsy.
+Sensitive morphologic evaluation of perfusion-fixed tissues was conducted to investigate evidence of optic nerve degeneration.
+Minimal to moderate optic nerve degeneration was evident in 2 male rats after 6 months of dosing, but the direct relationship to drug was equivocal because of the acute nature of the finding and its asymmetrical distribution.
+The nerve degeneration observed was microscopically comparable to spontaneous unilateral optic nerve degeneration reported in aging rats and may be an exacerbation of common background change.
+These effects were observed at exposure levels that are comparable to those observed in some human subjects.
+The hematopoietic and lymphoid effects were treated for 7 to 21 days.
+One group received 7YVOX LV.
+Injection 600 mg every 12 hours, and the other group received vancomycin 1 g every 12 hours. were treated by 7 carbays, one group received concomitan attreament 1 to 2 gevery 8 hours intravenously, which could be continued it clinically indicated.
+There were 203 linezolid-treated and 193 vancomycin-treated patients enrolled in the study.
+One hundred twenty-two (60%) linezolid-treated patients and 103 (53%) van e clinically evaluable.
+The cure rates in clinically evaluable pati ents were 57% for linezo 60% for vancomycin-treated patients.
+The cure rates in clinically evaluable patients with ventilator associated pneumonia were 47% for linezolid-treated patients and 40% for vancomycin-treated patients.
 A modified intent-to-treat (MITT) analysis of 94 linezolid-treated patients and 83 vancomycin-treated patients included subjects who had a pathogen isolated before treatment.
 The cure rates in the MITT analysis were 57% in linezolid-treated patients and 46% in vancomycin-treated patients.
 The cure rates by pathogen for microbiologically evaluable patients are presented in Table 12.

 Table 12.
-Cure Rates at the Test-of-Cure Visit for Microbiologically Evaluable Adult Patients with Nosocomial Pneumonia
+Cure Rates at the Test-of-Cure Visit for Microbiologically Evaluable Adult Patients with Nosocomial Pneumonia n/N (%) n/N (%) Stanhylococcus aureus 23/38 (61) 14/23 (61) Methicillin-resistant S. aureus 13/22 (59)

-Cur ed

-Pathogen Linezolid Vancomycin

-n/N (%) n/N (%)

-Staphylococcus aureus 23/38 (61) 14/23 (61)

-Methicillin-resistant S. aureus 13/22 (59) 7/10 (70)

-Streptococcus pneumoniae 9/9 (100) 9/10 (90)